fjvallarino/monomer/docs/tutorials/01-basics.md

 but in general it's preferable to do it in order to have clearer compiler errors.
-Both `WidgetEnv` (environment information that can be used when building the UI) and `WidgetNode` (the result of building the UI) receive the type of your model and the type of your events as type parameters.
+Both `WidgetEnv` (environment information that can be used when building the UI) and `WidgetNode` (the result of building the UI) receive the type of your model and the type of your events as type parameters (sometimes referred to as `s` and `e` in the tutorials when being general about the return type, as in `WidgetNode s e`).

 Next, it declares the parameters the function receives: